TatiGarrido/Doge-Dog-Day-Care/README.md

  1. Log into GitHub and locate the repository.
  2. By the green Gitpod button, click on "code" and copy the URL link.
  3. Open your IDE terminal.
- 4. Change the current working directory.
+ 4. Leave the current working directory typing, cd .. .
  5. Type git clone, past the URL and add a name for the clone.
  6. Press enter and the clone will be created.